ayda-lc/streets/_posts/2017-01-01-welcome-to-the-project.md

 If you don't use those category tags in your yaml, the site will break.

 Try to not delete any files.
 That too seems to cause chaos.

+Note also that your changes can take a few minutes to take effect.
+Have a different browser _than the one you're working in_ open incognito to reload to see changes.